NikkiDunlap/cs81-module3b-toolkit/PREDICTIONS.md

 isEven(n): This function should return true if the number is even and false if it’s not.
 For example, isEven(6) should return true.

 isOdd(n): I expect this to return true only for odd numbers.
 So isOdd(7) should return true.

+multiply(a, b): I think this will return the product of two numbers.
+So multiply(3, 4) should return 12.